frankiesardo/auto-parcel/README.md

 - Google Auto is a monolithic dependency that comes with a lot of libraries, some of them quite big (I'm looking at you Guava) potentially polluting your namespace and increasing apk size.
 Android AutoValue splits the project in two libraries, one to be included in your apk (which just contains the interface) and one only used during compilation.

-- Android AutoValue supports Parcelable generation.
+- AutoParcel supports Parcelable generation.
 That's right.
 One of the most verbose implementation in Android is now made as quick implementing `Serializable`.
 Even quicker because you don't have to generate a `serialVersionUID`.
 Just add `implements Parcelable` to your value objects and you're done.